How do we define complex elements in XML Schema?

 </xs:sequence>

-<anyAttribute> is used to extend attributes.
+<anyAttribute> is used to allow additional attributes.

-<xs:complextype name="bookStructure">
+<xs:complexType name="bookStructure">

 <xs:sequence>